Buy to Let Mortgages

 Property is an excellent long-term investment, with the potential to offer good income and good growth.

-Property values are still on the increase in most areas with market estimates forecasting at a small increase.
-However, fluctuations in the market and the inevitable delays in selling a property make it an unsuitable choice for anyone needing short-term returns, or who might need to access the money tied up in a house quickly.
+Property values keep on changing.
+Therefore, fluctuations in the market and the inevitable delays in selling a property make it an unsuitable choice for anyone needing short-term returns, or who might need to access the money tied up in a house quickly.

 Many people invest in a Buy To Let property as a pension – the rent each month can be used to supplement your retirement income, or the property can be sold and the proceeds used as a nest-egg.